NoClueBruh/wisp-project/README.md

 #### Tuples.
 ```
-// tuples access, index is a static value so there are no runtime checks.
+// tuple access, index is a static value so there are no runtime checks.
   tup.<idx>
 ```